How have the stock-market volatility and economic fluctuations of recent years changed stock grant practices?

 - Data suggests that companies using options outperform peers.

-- The governance and regulatory environment has changed considerably since 2000 to control abuses of employee stock options.
+- The governance and regulatory environment has changed considerably to control abuses of employee stock options.

 - Alternatives to options, such as performance plans, have their own drawbacks.